How to Detect Moisture Under Hardwood Floors

 Large Areas Show Visible Distortion

 If distortion affects large sections of hardwood flooring, professional evaluation is strongly recommended.
-Widespread movement may indicate systemic moisture problems affecting subfloors or building structures.
+Widespread movement may indicate crawlspace humidity, slab vapor intrusion, subfloor moisture, or another systemic problem rather than a small localized leak.

-Professionals use thermal imaging cameras, advanced moisture meters, and structural inspection methods to determine how far moisture has spread beneath flooring systems.
+Professionals can use advanced moisture meters, thermal imaging, and structural inspection methods to determine how far moisture has spread beneath the flooring system.

 Repeated Moisture Problems Occur

 If moisture symptoms return after previous drying or repairs, the original source may not have been fully corrected.
-Repeated flooring distortion, odor development, or elevated moisture readings suggest ongoing water exposure.
+Repeated flooring distortion, odor development, or elevated moisture readings suggest ongoing water exposure that may require professional leak tracing or structural inspection.

 Structural Damage Is Suspected